 In late 2016 we produced our Realising Ambition & Opportunity brochure and poster which celebrates the strategy’s first successful year and outlines some of the key projects and investments made.
 This includes £47,000 secured by SLIC through the Digital Xtra Fund to roll out coding in libraries and £190,000 from Creative Scotland to fund film education in libraries.

-You can learn more about the achievements made so far by listening to the speech made by Fiona Hyslop, Cabinet Secretary for Culture, Tourism and External Affairs, at our celebration event last September.
+You can learn more about the achievements made so far by listening to the speech made by Fiona Hyslop, Cabinet Secretary for Culture, Tourism and External Affairs, at our celebration event in September 2016.

 As with other public services in Scotland, this is a time of significant transition and change.
 The Strategy is based on the expectation that there will be increasing pressure on local authorities to reduce their spending levels, and to prioritise the services they fund.